-Media Production: agency asnd control in and of the Media
+Media Production and Issues in the Media

 In this unit students focus on the production and post-production stages of the media production process, bringing the media production design created in Unit 3 to its realisation.
 They refine their media production in response to feedback and through personal reflection, documenting the iterations of their production as they work towards completion.
 Students also explore issues between agency and control within the media.